gvjacob/temples/README.md

 Every path (e.g. `template`, `output`) will be relative to the given `base`.
 This helps avoid redundancy in specifying path values in `temples`.

 ### `prompt`

-`prompt` takes in a list of keys that the user will be prompted for when key value arguments are not provided when running Temples CLI.
+`prompt` takes in a list of keys that the user will be prompted for when key value arguments are not provided when running Temples.

 ### `temples`